 What does this function output and what is its type?

-What does this function do?
+What is this function doing?

 Have I covered every case?

 Do the tests I have convince me my function is properly written?

 Can what I’m trying to achieve be broken down into multiple steps (i.e. should I use helpers)?

 As you may have noticed, the layout of the design recipe above (in table format) is different than what is found in the textbook.

 Express how you wish to represent information as data.

 Write down a signature, a statement of purpose, and a function header.

 Illustrate the signature and the purpose statement with some functional examples.